Mega Menu

 💻 BrisHack - February

 BrisHack is our biggest yearly event; a collaborative 24-hour hackathon, sponsored by big industry names, with a huge cash prize for just a few of the best teams.
 Form a group and spend up to 24 hours creating a piece of tech that fits the theme revealed a few days prior to the event.
 All projects developed will be reviewed by a panel of judges from the sponsor companies.
+Participants will be provided with breakfast, lunch, dinner, and some late night snacks for the duration of the event.

 FAQ